byjamie/goforthtraining.org/src/courses.md

 ## Class schedule

 As the schedule is different for every term, please inquire from GoForth Training Services.
-We conduct classes for each subject 3 to 4 times within a two-month period, and are conducted in English.
+We conduct classes for each subject 3 to 4 times within a two-month period.
+Classes are conducted in English.

 ## Available courses